 February 23, 2015

-One more year of making the documentary has passed incredibly fast.
+One more year the documentary making has passed incredibly fast.

 December 18, 2013

-Dear Sengire friends, we are please to share three good news with you today.
+Dear "Sengirė" friends, we are pleased to share three good news with you today.

 December 10, 2013

 A snapshot of us getting ready for filming

 We made a film so we could tell people about most valuable Lithuanian forests.
 About the fact that we still have them and that we can still save them.
 Actually, before we started to edit "The Ancient woods" we hoped that this film would be seen by at least 3 000 people and that the attention to ancient woods would be brought to this small part of the society.